pavansreddy27/AI-Battleship-Game/README.md

 ```
 /Battleship-AI-Solver
-├── index.html         # Main HTML file with game interface
+├── index.html         # Main HTML file with game interface with CSS and Javascript
-├── README.md          # This file
+└── README.md          # This file
-└── styles.css         # (Optional) External CSS file if separated (Not in your case)

 ```

 ## Contributions